mouseslap/mouseslap.github.io/Subtick.md

 alias "lh2_rh1" "alias -fd rh1_o;alias +fa rh1_rh2"
 ```
 ## Low jump bind
 Low jump also known as the minijump, 48 height jump or 1 tick bind, this bind allows you to consistently get 48 height jumps.
 For some reasons, the bind will eventually make the jump desubticked, but the doc will still provide both desubtick and subtick format of lowjump binds.

+**The w-release function needs the alias of w to activate.** (check [Alias of W](#alias-of-w) if you don't understand what does it mean)

 (The following binds are made by gliptal, shoutout to Gliptal for permission of the bind)